Agent Orchestration

 YOUR TASK: Create Express server with /users and /posts endpoints

-Agents signal completion by outputting [TASK COMPLETE] followed by a summary.
+Agents signal completion by outputting [TASK COMPLETE] followed by a summary, then immediately wake the parent:

 Event-Driven Coordination